fluxcd/flux2/docs/release/controllers.md

 ### Alpha version

-An alpha version API e.g. `v1alpha1` is considered experiment and should be used on test environments only.
+An alpha version API e.g. `v1alpha1` is considered experimental and should be used on test environments only.

 The schema of objects may change in incompatible ways in a later controller release.
-The custom resources may require editing and re-creating after a CRD update.
+The Custom Resources may require editing and re-creating after a CRD update.

 An alpha version API becomes deprecated once a subsequent alpha or beta API version is released.
 A deprecated alpha version is subject to removal after a three months period.

 An alpha API is introduced when its proposal reaches the  `implementable` phase in the [Flux RFC process](https://github.com/fluxcd/flux2/tree/main/rfcs).
-We encourage users to try out the alpha APIs and provide feedback which is extremely valuable during early stages of development.
+We encourage users to try out the alpha APIs and provide feedback (e.g. on CNCF Slack or in the form of GitHub issues/discussions) which is extremely valuable during early stages of development.

 ### Beta version

 A beta version API e.g. `v2beta1` is considered well tested and safe to be used.

 The schema of objects may change in incompatible ways in a subsequent beta or stable API version.
-The custom resources may require editing after a CRD update for which migration instructions will be provided as part of the controller changelog.
+The Custom Resources may require editing after a CRD update for which migration instructions will be provided as part of the controller changelog.

 A beta version API becomes deprecated once a subsequent beta or stable API version is released.